 |32||384||f1 + 0.7||2.1|

 The 16 foot reading was unfortunately 0.1 stop off, which was repeatable.
 That was just my local situation, but the chart sure would look beautiful if that one reading was 0.1 different.
-But which is only 0.1 stop, and ALL of the others were right on, within 0.1 stop (and 16 feet is extremely close to precise, no more than 0.1 stop).
-I think that I caused the issue, there was a large glass cabinet at the side there, at about the right angle in front of that 16 foot point, probably it added a little extra added reflection?
-The stated accuracy of this Sekonic meter is ± 0.1 stop, and this unexpected difference is also that same degree of measurement, so this is very slight.
-I was otherwise careful, but I'd suppose my procedure might cause another bit of error now and then.
-Switching to less precise third-stop metering would hide or smooth tiny variations.
+But which is only 0.1 stop, and ALL of the others were right on (and 16 feet is extremely close to precise, no more than 0.1 stop).
+I think that I caused the issue, there was a large glass cabinet about halfway along the side there, at about the right angle in front of that 16 foot point, possibly it added a little extra added reflection?
+The stated accuracy of this Sekonic meter is ±0.1 stop, and this unexpected difference is also that same degree of measurement, so this is very slight.
+I was otherwise very careful.
+Switching to less precise third-stop metering would hide and smooth tiny variations.
 Be aware that metering flash in tenth stops for a portrait setup is extremely handy, because then the lighting ratio can easily be computed in your head.
 Lots more info about portrait lighting setup.

 It sure does appear that metering from the flash tube obviously does follow Inverse Square Law (from the actual light source), as it should.
-This also works for a reflected umbrella, if that light path includes distance back to the flash tube too.
-I've checked this in several situations, it always works for me (has to, there is a law).
-There is no noticeable discrepancy.
+This also works for a reflected umbrella, if that light path includes total path distance back to the flash tube too.
+I've checked this in several situations, it always works for me (has to, there is that law).
+There is no significant discrepancy.
 Try it yourself.

 In the real world, it is much easier to simply meter the lights, than to worry with this.
 In a formal portrait setup, it seems mandatory to meter each of the lights to know that each is doing what is desired (for the lighting ratio).
 But do we need to know the concept of the Inverse Square Law, it explains so much that we see.
-Guide Number is a tool to control Inverse Square Law for Manual direct flash.
+Guide Number is a tool to simplify Inverse Square Law for Manual direct flash.